-- Bond the metallic sheaths of all optical cables to a grounding rod or system at their first appearance at the cabinet/ enclosure site (at the copper pedestal or splice case, and so forth).
-If this point is close enough to bond to the cabinet/ enclosure grounding system, bond to the same point on the main site ground bar (SPGP or equivalent) that the crossconnect bonds to. - Bond the metallic sheaths of all optical cables to a grounding rod or system at regular intervals along the entire run external to the cabinet/enclosure site, per RUS guidelines. - Clearfield recommends that you bond optical fiber cable sheaths at the first entrance to the cabinet/enclosure site only (the splice case, or similar), and then isolate the sheaths in the short run between splice point and the Clearfield equipment cabinet/enclosure ground.
+- Bond the metallic sheaths of all optical cables to a grounding rod or system at regular intervals along the entire run external to the cabinet/enclosure site, per RUS guidelines and local practices. - Clearfield recommends that you bond optical fiber cable sheaths at the first entrance to the cabinet/enclosure site only (the splice case, or similar), and then isolate the sheaths in the short run between splice point and the Clearfield equipment cabinet/enclosure ground.
 The short run can then be bonded on either side (the Clearfield ground bar side or splice point side, but not both) per local practice.